 For as long as I can remember, my father warned me about the dangers of credit cards.

-As a result, my parents suggested I never ever get a credit card, because it was guaranteed to lead to trouble.
+My parents suggested I never ever get a credit card, because it was guaranteed to lead to trouble.
 “Not only is math not your strong suit,” my dad warned, “but you also have zero concept of the worth of a dollar.”

 He was right.